25 Colleges and Universities Ranked by Their OpenCourseWare

 Tokyo Institute of Technology, known as Tokyo Tech, has an OpenCourseWare program that features more than 200 courses.
 Course materials include lecture notes, a syllabus and an outline.
 Course options include engineering, math and computer science topics.

 Middle East Technical University offers over 100 free courses, with a high concentration of courses available in informatics and physics.
 Additional OpenCourseWare options at this university can be found in subjects like aerospace engineering, modern languages, math, game technologies and psychology.

 Delft University of Technology in the Netherlands provides about 130 free courses through its OpenCourseWare program.
 This engineering science school features courses covering energy, infrastructures, health and the environment.
 Delft was listed in 65th place among top universities worldwide by Times Higher Education in 2012-2013.

 Stanford University offers more than 100 free courses in several different formats.
 Students can participate in In Session courses, which are live courses available via the Internet.
 In Session courses can be found in subjects like game theory, machine learning, quantum mechanics, writing and genetics, to name a few.
 Stanford was ranked 5th on U.S. News & World Report's list of the top national universities and was named among the top 5 best value schools in 2014.

 Johns Hopkins Bloomberg School of Public Health

 The Johns Hopkins Bloomberg School of Public Health offers free online access to some of its most popular courses.
 About 100 courses are available, and all of them relate to public health.
 Some of the courses focus on general public health, chronic diseases, infectious diseases, nutrition, maternal health, genetics, global health and health policy.
 Johns Hopkins was ranked the 12th top national university by U.S. News in 2014.
-It was also 20th among the publication's best value schools.

 University of California, Irvine